-The program will take place at the legendary site of ancient Mycenae and the beautiful town of Nafplion, Greece during summer 2018.
+The program will take place at the legendary site of ancient Mycenae and the beautiful town of Nafplion, Greece during Spring and Summer 2019.
 Although the focus is on archaeology, interdisciplinary academic courses about art, architecture, cultural heritage, and more are offered.
 There is a state-of-the-art outdoor simulator and an open-air theatrical area where some classes may be held.
 Classes will be taught in English by American and Greek professors.

 Mycenae and Nafplion, Greece

 Spring 2019: January 19 - May 10, 2019

 Summer 2019: July 1 - August 1, 2019

 Spring: Four courses are included in the cost.
 A fifth course, upgraded apartment lodging, Spring Break cruise, and meal package can be added for $4,100.

 Summer: One course is included in cost.
 A second course can be added for an additional fee.